 PREREQUISITE: Studio Art

-This class is designed for students who have an interest in clay and 3D art, giving students experiences in making functional as well as sculptural pieces, using a variety of techniques.
-Well thought out forms, designs, and functional uses along with good craftsmanship are emphasized.
-The students will learn about unique sculpture forms from different cultures and contemporary artists as well as the role of sculpture throughout history.
+This class is designed for students who have an interest in clay, giving students experiences in making functional as well as sculptural pieces, using a variety of techniques.
+Well thought out forms, designs and functional uses along with good craftsmanship are emphasized.
+The students will learn about unique ceramics forms from different cultures and contemporary artists as well as the role of ceramics throughout history.

 Creative Crafts